Cranbourne meteorite: Discovery by Europeans

 Cranbourne 13 was discovered in 2008 in Clyde, not far from the location of the Abel Iron.
-It was found by a market gardener who dug up the rock and was about to dispose of it before an acquaintance encouraged him to have it tested.
+It was found by a market gardener who dug up the rock and was about to dispose of it before an acquaintance encouraged him to have it tested, and geologists at Museums Victoria confirmed that it was a part of the Cranbourne meteorites.
+It weighs around 85 kg.